 Vitamin D during breast cancer treatment

 Levels of vitamin D normally drop during chemotherapy, however this decline is not in itself associated with worse prognosis.
 Vitamin D supplementation during chemotherapy can raise circulating vitamin D levels and this appears to enhance the treatment effects.
-The long-term impact on prognosis of taking vitamin D during treatment are not clear:
+The long-term impact on prognosis of taking vitamin D during treatment appears to be favorable, although more studies are needed:

 - Over two-thirds of breast cancer patients in one study were found to be vitamin D deficient.
 Generally speaking, deficiency was higher in non-Caucasian patients and patients with later-stage disease.
 High-dose vitamin D supplementation (at least 50000 IU weekly) resulted in a greater increase in plasma vitamin D (+28 ng/mL; p<0.01) than low-dose vitamin D (+7 ng/mL; p=0.03) or no supplementation (+2 ng/mL).
 The authors concluded that conventional low-dose vitamin D was not effective.